Essential facts about Osteoporosis

 • Each year there are over 80,000 hip fractures (projected to be over 110,000 in 2016), 50,000 wrist fractures and 40,000 spinal fractures from osteoporosis

-• Osteoporosis costs the NHS and government over £2.2 billion each year or £6 million each day (Reference: National Osteoporosis Society)
+• Osteoporosis costs the NHS and government over £4.4 billion each year and 1.5 million bed days each year (Reference: NHS England )

-If you think you or your family are at risk of osteoporosis or have osteoporosis; there are several new treatments to reduce the risk of future fractures and complications.
+If you think you or your family are at risk of osteoporosis or have osteoporosis; there are several new treatment approaches to cut the risk of future fractures and complications.
+Please try this screening questionnaire to find out if you are at risk of developing osteoporosis.